Lydia (play)

 Lydia is a magical realist drama by Latino-American playwright Octavio Solis.
 The play first premiered in the Space Theatre at the Denver Center for the Performing Arts on January 24, 2008.
 The production was directed by Juliette Carrillo.
-The play is partially inspired by Octavio Solis's own experiences growing up on the Mexican-American Border in El Paso, Texas.
-It explores the experience of a Mexican-American family living on the Texas–Mexican border, trying to live out their own version of the American Dream amidst the aftermath of an accident that changes all of their lives.
+The play is partially inspired by Octavio Solis's own experiences growing up in El Paso, Texas.
+It explores the experience of a Mexican-American family living on the Texas–Mexico border, trying to live out their own version of the American Dream amidst the aftermath of an accident that changes all of their lives.